 A QUESTION?
 (2022)

 Why do our words go in the order they do?
 Why is our alphabet in its ABC order?
-What ever are words, alphabets, and languages?
+What even are words and alphabets?
 And how does our brain make sense of them?
 How do we read?
 How do we speak?
 And for that matter, how do we even understand?

 Twenty extraordinary questions like these are explained in the fascinating new book by Haggard Hawks, Why Is This A Question?
-Available for pre-order now (ahead of its UK release in October 2022), the book explores everything you could ever want to know about language, and much, much more.
-From the basics—defining precisely what words, languages, and English actually are—Why Is This A Question? moves into ever more extraordinary territory, taking deep dives into the structure, use, and philosophy of language.
+Released in the UK and beyond in October 2022, the book explores everything you could ever want to know about language, and much, much more.
+From the very basics—defining precisely what words, languages, and English actually are—Why Is This A Question? moves into ever more extraordinary territory, taking deep dives into the structure, use, and philosophy of language.
 What is the hardest language to learn?
 Why do some languages have genders?
 Where do our numbers come from?
 Why do we move our hands when we talk?
 And what is is about this sentence right now that makes it a question?

-Read on for an abridged version of one of the chapters, and head HERE to pre-order a copy now!
+Read on below for an abridged version of one of the chapters, and head HERE to order a copy now.

 WHY DOES OUR ALPHABET GO IN ABC ORDER?

-We English speakers inherited our writing system from the Romans, of course, but their Latin alphabet belonged to the Etruscans before them—and the Greeks before them, and the Phoenicians before the Greeks.
+We English speakers inherited our writing system from the Romans, but their Latin alphabet belonged to the Etruscans before them—and the Greeks before them, and the Phoenicians before the Greeks.

 Around half our letters have ancient roots like this, stretching back some 5,000 years or so.
-The other half are more recent developments—invented and evolved from one another—as one ancient culture handed their alphabet over to the next, and the inheritors adapted and reshaped it to better suit their own language.
+The other half are more recent developments, largely invented and evolved from one another as one ancient culture handed their alphabet over to the next, and the inheritors adapted and reshaped it to better suit their own language.
 But if that accounts for where our letters have come from, what about their order?

 In the decades that followed, ever more of the city was unearthed and countless Ugaritic artefacts were discovered.
 And among them were dozens and dozens of clay tablets, on which was written an early cuneiform alphabet looking a little something like this:

 As unfamiliar as those characters are, if you were to translate them into their English equivalents you’d find something extraordinary.
-Give or take the culture-to-culture developments that changed the Phoenician alphabet into that of the Greeks, Etruscans, and Romans, these are our ABCs, effectively in much the same order as we’d recognise today.
+Give or take the culture-to-culture developments that changed the Phoenician alphabet into that of the Greeks, the Etruscans, and the Romans, these are our ABCs, effectively in much the same order we would recognise today.

-That’s just a theory, of course, and with our research already straining under 4,000 years of conjecture and hypothesis, the genuine meaning of our alphabetical order remains something of a mystery.
-But this remarkable chance archaeological discovery shed some tantalizing light onto the subject—and perhaps another discovery in the future will do the same.
+That’s just a theory, of course, and with our research already straining under 4,000 years or so of conjecture, the genuine meaning behind our alphabetical order remains something of a mystery.
+But this remarkable chance archaeological discovery at least shed some tantalizing light onto the subject—and perhaps another discovery in the future will do the same.